TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/project.md

 ## Overview
 The game should store information on at least 5 different characters.
 Each character should have a name, gender, age, height, and hair color.

-When the game begins, a character should be randomly selected.
+When the game begins, a character should be randomly selected by the computer.
 The player can ask for 2 pieces of information about the random character, and then has to make a guess as to who was picked.

 ### Behavior/Commands
 * list: list out all the character's names